mspnp/cloud-design-patterns/leader-election/Readme.md

    The sample defaults to use a container named `leases`.
 If you are utilizing an existing storage account, be certain that this container is not already in use.

-   Find the storage ur, get the account name of the azure storage, then replace the `StorageUri` value field in `LeaderElectionConsoleWorker/app.config` with the copied value `https://{0}.blob.core.windows.net` where {0} is the accoun name.
-You need to give `Storage Blob Data Contributor` to the user which you are log in locally, navegate `Access Control (IAM)` and add role.
+   Locate the Azure Storage account and copy its account name.
+Next, update the StorageUri field in the LeaderElectionConsoleWorker/app.config file by replacing it with the value https://{0}.blob.core.windows.net, where {0} is the storage account name.
+Ensure that the user you're logged in as locally is granted the Storage Blob Data Contributor role.
+To do this, navigate to Access Control (IAM) in the Azure portal and add the role.

-   On Setting-Configuration be sure to disable `Allow storage account key access` to force Managed Identity use.
+   In Settings > Configuration, ensure that Allow storage account key access is disabled to enforce the use of Managed Identity.

 ### :checkered_flag: Try it out